rcosteira79/jasper2/_posts/2019-08-15-going-with-the-flow-rxjava-to-coroutines-part-1.md

 }
 ```

 Following Clean Architecture, I have `UseCase` classes connecting the `ViewModel` to the repository.
 Regardless, I'm skipping them here since I'm only using them to define the boundary, i.e., they just forward the calls from the `ViewModel` to the repository.
-This is actually something that bothers me, because according to the Clean Architecture definition, a use case should contain the business logic.
-On Android though, we tend to keep the business logic both in the repository and the `ViewModel` (at least in most Clean Architecture implementations I've seen so far).
+This is actually something that bothers me, because according to the Clean Architecture definition, a use case is called a "use case" because it encapsulates use case logic.
+On Android though, we tend to keep the this logic both in the repository and the `ViewModel` (at least in most Clean Architecture implementations I've seen so far).
 In other words, the `UseCase` classes are practically useless, doing nothing more than defining a boundary.
 Maybe they don't make any sense at all, since most of the work done by an Android app is fetching data from wherever and showing it on the screen.
 Anyway, this is a subject for another article, maybe.
 Back to the refactoring.

 So, the API is ready, and the repository is ready.
 Now we just need to make the call in the `ViewModel`, and subscribe to it: